-1. Meeting Date Requested: 12 / 13 / 17

-2. General Information: Session: Open Executive - See instructions for the applicable laws, then choose one:
+Session:  Open 🔲 Executive - See instructions for the applicable laws, then choose one:

 Agenda Header: Resolutions

-☐ Accept as Information only ☑ Action - please describe:
+Accept as Information only

+Action - please describe:

 Adoption of resolution entitled FY 2018-2020 Oneida Nation Tribal Transportation Improvement Plan (TTIP)

-3. Supporting Materials Report Resolution Contract Other:
+3. Supporting Materials □ Report ⊠ Resolution □ Contract

+⊠ Other:

-1. 2017-2020 TIP List 3.
+1.2017-2020 TIP List 3.

-2.
+2. 4.

-2 4

-⊠ Business Committee signature required
+Business Committee signature required

 4. Budget Information

-☐ Budgeted - Tribal Contribution ☐ Budgeted - Grant Funded ☐ Unbudgeted
+Budgeted - Tribal Contribution

 5. Submission

 Authorized Sponsor / Liaison: Troy Parr, Asst.
 Division Director/Development

-Primary Requestor/Submitter: James Petitjean, Financial Analyst/Planner Your Name, Title / Dept. or Tribal Member
+Primary Requestor/Submitter: James Petitjean, Financial Analyst/Planner

+Your Name, Title / Dept. or Tribal Member

+Additional Requestor:

-Additional Requestor: Name, Title / Dept.
+Name, Title / Dept.

-Additional Requestor: Name, Title / Dept. Name, Title / Dept.
+Additional Requestor:

 The BIA at the Midwest Region Branch of Roads estimates the Oneida Nation will receive \$1,040,760 in FY18 as part of the TIP updates for 2018-2020 and retained services agreement.
 The purpose to complete a TIP list is to anticipate workload and timely complete transportation needs and requests.

 FY2017 estimate is attached.

 The BIA requires the completion of a resolution on an annual basis to distribute fair share estimates to Native American Tribes in the Midwest.
 The Oneida Tribe currently owns 54 roads covering 12.54 miles.

 Roadway evaluations is based on PASER and BIA rankings systems, drainage, estimated traffic volumes and roadway classification.
 Costs are based off high level estimates of projects based on length and typical bid prices that Oneida Nation has experienced over the last several years.
 A cost of inflation factor is included so that future projects are adjusted accordingly.

-- 1) Save a copy of this form for your records. - 2) Print this form as a .pdf OR print and scan this form in as .pdf. - 3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org
+3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org